xieshihua/utilities/cmd/readme.md

 ### `save_permission_batch.cmd` Batch process permissions and stores by top level sub-directory. <a id='save_permission_batch'></a>
 <pre>
 *********************************************************************
+save_permission_batch.cmd:
+Batch backup permissions grouped by sub directories with exclusion list support.
-save_permission_batch.cmd: Creates top level sub directories of the [source_directory] in the [destination_directory], and batch backs up permission of subsequent sub directories to text files in coresponding sub directories in the [destination_directory].
+- Creates top level sub directories of the [source_directory] in the [destination_directory].
+- And then batch backs up permission of subsequent sub directories to text files in coresponding sub directories in the [destination_directory].
 *********************************************************************

 save_permission_batch.cmd [/?] [/T] source_directory destination_directory